Join us in New Orleans this October as NPN’s in-person conference returns!

 Attendee Health & Safety

 NPN strives to center the health, safety, and wellbeing of all conference attendees, and we ask registrants to commit to each other’s wellbeing in this spirit of collective care.
+We are also working with our conference venue partners at the hotel and off-sites to share in these commitments.
+Please reach out with any questions or clarifications to .

 Everyone!
-The NPN Annual Conference is a place for artists, culture workers, funders, policy and movement builders, social justice organizers… and anyone else interested in the intersection of art, culture, and justice.
+The NPN Conference is a place for artists, culture workers, funders, policy and movement builders, social justice organizers… and anyone else interested in the intersection of art, culture, and justice.

 Engage with artists and their work through performances, workshops, visual art, and artist talks, both on-site and at neighborhood venues around New Orleans.
 Our off-site partners for artistic programming include Ashé Cultural Arts Center, Mondo Bizarro’s Catapult, and more.